GSA/digitalgov.gov/content/news/2021/12/2021-12-20-new-on-section508-gov-integrating-accessibility-into-deia-implementation-plans.md

 kicker: Accessibility
 title: "New on Section508.gov: Integrating Accessibility into DEIA Implementation Plans"
-deck: >-
-  Accessibility, the “A” in DEIA, is a foundation on which the federal workforce must build diversity, equity and inclusion for people with disabilities.
+deck: **New on Section508.gov: Integrating Accessibility into DEIA Implementation Plans**&mdash;Accessibility, the “A” in DEIA, is a foundation on which the federal workforce must build diversity, equity and inclusion for people with disabilities.
   Without accessibility, we cannot truly achieve the others.